EntropyArchive/Introduction-to-Algorithms/README.md

 The chapter of the book is broken into eight parts.
 In each part, it is my intention to keep a consistent formatting of both my code and formatting.
 But my formatting between parts will not remain the same.
 As I refine file structure, coding style, and documentation, I will not maintain previous parts.

+Current Chapter 1.